 - Stock type rear end or Ford 9” permitted.

 - Must be stock style O.E.M. brackets.
-Must run O.E.M brake calipers.
 All brackets must be in O.E.M. mounting position.
-Stock control arms with factory rubber bushings (no monoballs), may be reinforced.
-Floater permissible
+Floater permissible.

 - All rear ends must be locked.

 - BRAKES – Dual masters are permissible with brake bias.
 Must run O.E.M brake calipers.

 - Roll bars must be installed.
 NO welding on threads or threaded joints allowed.
 All cars must have driver’s door protection.
 No galvanized pipe.

 - All cars must have stock appearing steel floor pan installed in original position.
 Camaros may connect sub-frames.

 - All driver side door bars and braces must be round steel tubing no less than 1 ¾” in diameter and have a minimum wall thickness of 0.095 inches.